Dissemination of Erasmus+ project results

 Communication goals: Raising awareness, promoting social values, developing new partnerships;

 Identifying the target group is an integral part of successful promotion.
-The promotion of the project and its outcomes will not be done in exactly the same way to colleagues from similar institutions, decision makers, media and project beneficiaries, but the method of promotion and dissemination should be adapted to the selected target group.
+The promotion of the project and its outcomes will not be done in the same way to colleagues from similar institutions, decision makers, media and project beneficiaries, but the method of promotion and dissemination should be adapted to the selected target group.

 There are various ways to disseminate the results and promote the project:

-• Through the organization’s website,
+• Through the organisation’s website,

-• Audio / Video materials to share,
+• Audio/Video materials to share,

 • Press statements, announcements, guest appearances in the media,